Type 96 25 mm AT/AA gun: Combat record

 The Type 96 was the standard Japanese medium anti-aircraft weapon of the Imperial Japanese Navy, being mounted aboard practically every ship in the fleet.
 The gun was also used in land bases in the Japanese Empire and in the Japanese overseas combat fronts.
 These weapons were also used as anti-tank guns in some defensive actions in Pacific theaters and against land objectives in southeast Asia/Chinese mainland during the Pacific War.
 The gun was used by the Viet Cong during the Vietnam War.
-It was also used by the Bougainville Revolutionary Army during the Bougainville Civil War which lasted from 1988-1998.
+It was also used by the Bougainville Revolutionary Army during the Bougainville Civil War which lasted from 1988 to 1998.